bradenaw/juniper/docs/stream.md

 <h3><a id="Close"></a><samp>func (s *<a href="#PipeSender">PipeSender</a>[T]) Close(err error)</samp></h3>

 Close closes the PipeSender, signalling to the receiver that no more values will be sent.
-If an error is provided, it will surface when closing the receiver.
+If an error is provided, it will surface to the receiver's Next and to any concurrent Sends.

+Close may only be called once.

 <h3><a id="Send"></a><samp>func (s *<a href="#PipeSender">PipeSender</a>[T]) Send(ctx <a href="https://pkg.go.dev/context#Context">context.Context</a>, x T) error</samp></h3>